 We will keep records of your consent and maintain details you provide, usually your name, email address, telephone number and home/business address.
 We will retain copies of emails and may retain voicemails when required, for example when dealing with an investigation.
 We will not keep them for longer than necessary and will delete emails and voicemails in line with our data retention policy.

 Some of our premises have CCTV installed.
 These are for the purpose of public safety and prevention of crime.
 Where CCTV is in operation, notices are posted to this effect.
 Images collected by CCTV are only shared with third parties for the purpose of crime prevention or detection.
 Recordings will not be kept for longer than necessary unless they are required for criminal investigations.
-You have the right to view any CCTV images collected however they may be withheld if they also identify third parties.
+A separate CCTV policy is available.

 Northumberland National Park Authority is the information controller for the information we collect about you.
 We will only provide information to a third party for the purposes set out above or in order to prevent risk or harm to an individual or in relation to a crime, including fraud, if required to do so by law.